 One possible solution to these issues is to create an on-chain protocol where liquidity providers can invest their assets in various technical strategies via a smart contract.
 The contract would then rebalance the positions based on different technical indicators.
 While the approach makes sense at first glance, it may run into various problems such as:

 - Deploying strategies on smart contracts will make the protocol too rigid.

 - Savvy programmers can decipher the strategy from the contract code and front-run high volume strategies and, in the process, gain profits at the expense of liquidity providers in these protocols.

-- It will not be possible to implement very complex strategies due to the limitations of solidity and blockchain limitations as compared to traditional financial strategies and infrastructure.
+- It is not possible to implement very complex strategies due to the limitations of solidity and blockchain limitations as compared to traditional financial strategies and infrastructure.

 Introducing DefiEdge: The Asset Management Protocol Built on UniV3

 DefiEdge is a protocol that connects liquidity providers with strategy managers to streamline user investment in UniswapV3 pools.
 Strategy managers will actively manage assets provided by users helping them take advantage of amplified yields in UniswapV3 without spending too much time and effort continuously following market fluctuations.